Summary.

 dissonances interpreted the industrial wasteland as a personal nightmare.

-Their career ended with Love Will Tear Us Apart (1980), which was
+Their career ended with Love Will Tear Us Apart (1980), which marked

 the beginning of a new genre: synth-pop.